The health insurance industry has confronted many external

-Both companies intend to penetrate deeper mainly in the emerging
+Both companies are targeting to penetrate deeper mainly in the

-UnitedHealth is another instance.
+UnitedHealth is another case in point.
 The company already has a

 presence in Australia, the Middle East and UK.
 In Oct 2012, it

-operator, for $4.9 billion.
-The deal will give it access to a
+hospital operator, for $4.9 billion.
+The deal will give it access

 see more international deals going forward.